There are now 3 possible online modes for units:

 Units with modes Online timetabled and Online flexible are available for any student to self-enrol and study online.

 Units available in Online Restricted mode have been adapted for online study only for those students who require the unit to complete their studies and who are unable to attend campus owing to exceptional circumstances beyond their control.
 To be enrolled in a unit in Online Restricted mode, students should contact their Student Advising Office through askUWA

 Click on an offering mode for more details.

 This unit forms part of a course dissertation sequence, comprising SOCS5003 Research Design and SOCS5551–3 Master's Dissertation 1–3.

 Students who satisfy the prerequisites may write a dissertation (15,000–18,000 words) on a course relevant topic of their choice, provided the topic is approved by a staff member who agrees to supervise the project.

 - 6 points

-- Typically this unit is assessed in the following way: submission of a dissertation.
+Indicative assessments in this unit are as follows: submission of a dissertation.
 A final mark is awarded at the completion of dissertation parts 1 to 3.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.